 For information on improving home and business security, maintaining keys and locks, and keeping your valuables safe from the Bill Miners and Monica Proiettis of today, read our other blogs.

 Affordable Lock is a locksmith in Markham serving the Greater Toronto Area, including Scarborough, Aurora, North York, Newmarket, Richmond Hill, Vaughan and Stouffville.
-With over 30 years of experience, we pride ourselves on looking after your commercial or residential locksmith needs.
+With over 30 years of experience, we pride ourselves on looking after your commercial locksmith needs.
 Affordable Lock’s showroom in Markham showcases a wide selection of keys, locks and an assortment of other security products for your home or business.
 Whether you are looking to upgrade your home or business’s security, or solve security issues, Affordable Lock Services Inc. in Markham is here for you!
 Give us a call today.